 It’s time for the future ghost.
 I wonder what cool lighting or camera tricks they’re going to use?

 Well this is definitely the only version I’m aware of where the Ghost of Christmas Future is visibly shorter than Scrooge by several inches.
-I suppose if nothing else this is technically the first western Ninja film.
+And if nothing else this is technically the first western Ninja film.

 It’s about this time that I realise that I haven’t seen Vincent Price in a while.

 We miss Old Joe (thank god) but do get the bankers talking about the death of a mysterious gentleman (Scrooge is so stupid) and jump straight into the gravestone reveal.
-It’s all academic of course because Scrooge reformed 40 seconds into the first spirit.
+It’s all academic of course because Scrooge reformed 40 seconds after meeting TGOCPast.
 We cut to him sitting up in bed (filming him lying down would have required maneuvering the camera between the bedposts) and we get this fun laugh:

 Either he’s very happy or about to commit suicide.
 Whatever happens I’m just glad he’s confident enough to share his feelings.